streamregular/dotfiles/README.md

 # dotfiles
-These are messy and no one should be even looking here
+These are messy and no one should be even looking here; mostly used for Termux.